squint-cljs/squint/README.md

 - `assoc`, `dissoc`, `conj`, etc. return a new shallow copy of objects
 - `println` is a synonym for `console.log`
 - `pr-str` and `prn` coerce values to a string using `JSON.stringify`

+If you are looking for ClojureScrip semantics, take a look at [cherry](https://github.com/squint-cljs/cherry).

 ### Seqs